CharOConnell/lettuce-cook/README.md

 ### Existing Features
 - Dropdown menu - allows users to have a minimised menu for smaller screen sizes
+- Sticky menu - allows users to reach the menu at any point without scrolling to the top on smaller screen sizes
 - Form - allows users to input information into the database
 - Interactive buttons to maximise use of the screen